 Supervised Research Paper

 A research paper may be taken as part of a Bachelor of Laws (Honours).
-The course, LAWS4300, is worth 12 units and involves the completion of an 11,000-13,000 word research thesis.
+You do not need to write a thesis in the Bachelor of Laws (Honours) program to be awarded a degree with Honours, however; you must complete LAWS4300 Supervised Research Paper in order to be considered for a University Medal.
+The course is worth 12 units and is undertaken over a single semester, culminating in completion of an 11,000-13,000 word research thesis.

 Ensure you meet minimum program requirements

-Begin thinking about the proposed topic/s and prepare an outline
+Begin thinking about a topic and prepare an outline

 The outline should comprise of;